sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 end

 if build.without? "ham"
-  # works as you'd expect.
+  # works as you’d expect.
 True if `--without-ham` was given.
 end
 ```